Kent Nix: Chicago Bears

 Nix started his first game since 1968 in a 35–14 beating of the New Orleans Saints at Soldier Field.
 He threw touchdown passes of 25 and 35 yards to Bob Wallace and Gordon.
 Overall, he completed 14 of 24 passes for 242 yards.

-The Bears waived Nix on September 13, 1972.
+The Bears, who fired coach Jim Dooley after the 1971 season and replaced him with Abe Gibron, waived Nix on September 13, 1972, four days before the start of the regular season.
 In March 1974 Nix filed suit against the Bears, charging they had misdiagnosed a November 1971 hand injury as a sprained wrist.
 He asked for more than $10,000.
 Nix had continued playing following the preliminary diagnosis.
 In his lawsuit he claimed that the injury was aggravated.
 A later diagnosis stated that the injury was a rupture of both tendons of the index finger of the right hand.

 Houston Oilers

 The Houston Oilers signed him to their taxi squad on September 21.
 Nix appeared in 12 games for the Oilers, two of them starts.
 Houston traded Nix along with Ron Billingsley to the New Orleans Saints for Dave Parks, Tom Stincic, and Edd Hargett in March 1973.